andersongomesu/ACE-dump/index.md

 - A: Run gcloud app restore.
 - B: On the App Engine page of the GCP Console, select the application that needs to be reverted and click Revert.
 - C: On the App Engine Versions page of the GCP Console, route 100% of the traffic to the previous version.
 - D: Deploy the original version as a separate application.
-Then go to App Engine settings and split traffic between applications so that the original version serves 100% of the requests
+Then go to App Engine settings and split traffic between applications so that the original version serves 100% of the requests.

 <details><summary><b>Answer</b></summary>
 <p>